7 Common Music Production Mistakes to Avoid

 These speakers are often modified for the end user's listening experience.
 They aren't made for the refinement and nit-picking you need to do while perfecting your track.
 Professional sound matters.

-Speaking of music production equipment, we also have an article discussing the best music production laptops if you'd like to check that out.
+Speaking of music production equipment, we also have an article discussing the best music production laptops.

 4. Overindulging a Mix